anhnguiuc/wics-professional-resources/README.md

 ## Background

 This document serves to provide members of the Women in Chemical Sciences (as well as any chemical & biological sciences students) at the University of Illinois with resources on campus for their own professional development journey.
+Created in Fall 2022.
 Updates to this document will be visible on the respitory.
 Any questions/concerns can be forwarded to anhtn2@illinois.edu

 ## Overview
 The resources available to you will be divided into these sections, feel free to click on the ones that interest you!